happypeter/LGCB/book/c_intro.md

 ## Usefulness Brings Interests

-If somebody wants me to learn what is a "C function", he first need to show me why function is cool, and make what I want to do a lot easier(rather than make it more painful:).
+If somebody wants me to learn what a "C function" is, he first needs to show me why function is cool, and makes what I want to do a lot easier(rather than make it more painful:).
 Because I started the easy way, and now already done some lines of code, so just show me with my OWN code!!